mjawadhaider/search-documents/README.md

 ### 1. Introduction

-The `searchEngine` algorithm is designed to provide a reliable and efficient search mechanism for document files stored in a directory.
+The `search-documents` algorithm is designed to provide a reliable and efficient search mechanism for document files stored in a directory.
 Its purpose is to simplify the process of finding documents based on specific keywords or phrases, making it especially useful for environments that require fast access to large collections of text documents.
 This system preprocesses document content, builds an index, and provides a user-friendly interface to perform quick searches by leveraging optimized data structures and techniques for high performance.

 ---

 ### 2. Goals

-The primary goals of the `searchEngine` algorithm are:
+The primary goals of the `search-documents` algorithm are:

 - **Efficient Indexing**: Build a fast and lightweight index of document content to support quick keyword searches.
 - **Scalable Search Mechanism**: Design the system to handle an increasing number of documents without significant performance degradation.